 If there is a 1st degree relative with cancer, the risk of getting prostate cancer can DOUBLE.

-Screening for prostate cancer at the Nardella Clinic in Calgary involves a Digital Rectal Examination (DRE) starting at 50 years of age.
+Screening for prostate cancer is recommended to start by age 50 with a digital rectal exam.
 If any abnormalities are suspected, then a Transurethral Ultrasound (TRUS) is performed to check the prostate for BPH.
 Additional tests for screening prostate cancer include: PSA, PSA velocity and Free/Total PSA ratio.
 Cancer can only be definitively diagnosed through a biopsy.

 Studies are showing that a new test – PCA3 – is effective in diagnosing cancer or can at the very least help a patient decide if they want to go through with a biopsy.
 PCA3 is Prostate Cancer Gene 3.
 This test measures PCA3 mRNA in a urine sample collected by a patient.
 The PCA3 test requires a Digital Rectal Examination (DRE) in order to massage the prostate and mobilize the PCA3 mRNA molecules into the urine for collection right after.
 First-urine must be collected for accurate results.
 Both PCA3 and PSA mRNA is measured in the urine sample and a ratio of the two is reported.
 There is a cut-off value, which determines whether a patient is at high, low, or intermediate risk of prostate cancer.
 Treatment is then recommended accordingly.

 Contrary to popular understanding, there are various forms of prostate cancer, all of which can be approached from a slightly different perspective.
-The Calgary Nardella Clinic’s Naturopathic Oncology treatments for prostate cancer vary from person to person, but the fundamental concept remains the same – to stabilize the cancer.
+The Calgary Nardella Clinic’s Naturopathic Cancer Care treatments for prostate cancer vary from person to person, but the fundamental concept remains the same – to stabilize the cancer.

 Treatment includes certain dietary changes that can prevent fueling of prostate cancer growth.
 Intravenous therapies include high-dose vitamin c and artesunate.
 These are proven therapies to break cancer cells by impacting their metabolism and growth.
 IV vitamin C creates free radicals to kill cancer cells.
 Artesunate affects iron metabolism within tumor cells.
 Using these two therapies together yields better results than using one alone.
 Specific oral supplementation can be used to prevent further growth of prostate cancer cells.